 If there’s one word to keep top of mind when quitting your job, it should be respect.
 Just as it’s common wisdom that you need to make a good impression during a job interview, it’s an equally good idea to leave your current position on a high note.

-1. Tell your manager first
+1. Go directly to your manager

 You should resign in person, if possible.
 If a face-to-face meeting is not an option, set up a meeting via Skype or another video conferencing platform, or call your manager on the phone.
 Email is a last resort but can be used when circumstances warrant.

-Be sure you know what you are going to say before approaching your boss about quitting your job.
-Even if you are leaving on good terms, the conversational is likely to be awkward and difficult.
+Be sure you know exactly what your message is before you approach your boss.
+Even if you are leaving on good terms, the conversation is likely to be awkward and difficult.
 You don't want to stumble over your words.

-2. Put your resignation in writing
+3. Put your resignation in writing

-Even after speaking to your boss about quitting your job, it's wise to send him or her the information in writing as well (email is fine, but hard copy is better).
+Even after speaking to your boss about quitting your job, it's wise to send the information in writing as well (email is fine, but hard copy is better).
 A resignation letter ensures there will be no confusion about the date you gave notice and the timing of your departure.
 Many companies include a copy of your resignation letter in your HR folder as final documentation.

 Your resignation letter should be brief and include the following:

 - The date of the last day you plan to work — The standard for advance notice is no less than two weeks.
-If you are in a senior position or special circumstances apply — such as a deadline for a major project — you may want to offer to stay longer.
+If you are in a senior position or special circumstances apply, such as a deadline for a major project, you may want to offer to stay longer.
 However, some organizations, such as those that deal with sensitive information, will escort employees to the door soon after they give notice rather than allowing them to continue working.

-3. Go for a strong finish
+Bonus: Go for a strong finish

 Your final days at the company are no time to tune out.
 Leave on a positive note by sharing information with your colleagues about your projects and clients.
-Document any processes you’ve found useful for those that come after you.
+Document any processes you’ve found useful for those who come after you.